signalogic/SigSRF_SDK/mediaTest_readme.md

 ### Version

-Version information can be obtained with the command line option:
+Version information for SigSRF applications can be obtained with the command line option:

     --version

+Note that if this option appears on the command line, in any position, the application will not run and will only display version information.

 <a name="mediaMinCommandLineQuick-Reference"></a>
 ## mediaMin Command Line Quick-Reference